 Drinking coffee is a pleasant habit that is best enjoyed with friends while having a talk or a light moment with friends.
 There are some rules about drinking coffee and other coffee-based beverages.
 These are conventions that are followed as part of an informal rule or etiquette.
 Among other things, espresso is best sipped and ordered at any time of the day.
 Coffee should be drunk before it loses its warmth and flavor.
 Cappuccino can be enjoyed with breakfast, but not after a meal.
 In Italy, cappuccino is also not ordered after ten o’clock in the morning.
 Young coffee drinkers also enjoy experimenting with coffee, take, for example, the trendy dry cappuccino.

 The dry cappuccino is a new twist on a classical drink.
 It is light, airy, and can be more enjoyable.
 It has fewer calories than the traditional cappuccino, and it also has a more robust coffee flavor.
-Its light nature lends it well to drinking in the afternoon or at any other time than breakfast.
+Its light nature lends it well to drinking in the afternoon, evening or at any other time than just for breakfast.
 Cappuccino makers can be used to make these drink variations.

 What is a Bone Dry Cappuccino?